USEPA/hwip/docs/index.md

 ## About the Data

-Data on the HWIP are updated weekly from EPA's RCRAInfo, the national hazardous waste program's data system.
+Most data on the HWIP are updated nightly from EPA's RCRAInfo, the national hazardous waste program's data system.
+The CSV Downloads are updated weekly from RCRAInfo.
 Data in RCRAInfo comes from regulated industry, authorized state agencies, and EPA.

 ### Glossary